 Email Broadcast understands that an email campaign’s vitality rests on presentation of relevant content.
 Therefore, we hand-code each message in HTML to W3C standards and TEST IT against a battery of multiple email clients, so we know it’s going to look amazing no matter what web service or email client is used to view it.
 We also use ALT TAGS to make our messages “disabled-image friendly”, so just because our reader may not see the image, they still receive the central message of the content – which is key to getting them to the next step – downloading images.
 And of course, we always create great “Top Line Messages” and often personalize them.

-True story: CEO of Email Broadcast, Ken Mahar, loves a great deal – but when he got the email above from Groupon last month, he cringed.
-So he emailed them back, a simple heads-up, pointing out how their preview pane looked with a suggestion that they take a look at it.
-It’s been over a month now and he has yet to receive a reply.
+True story: At Email Broadcast, we love a good deal—but when a team member got the email above from Groupon last month, we cringed.
+So we emailed Groupon back, a simple heads-up, pointing out how their preview pane looked with a suggestion that they take a look at it.
+It’s been over a month now and we have yet to receive a reply.

 So Groupon, here’s a little Email Broadcast “coupon” of our own, just for you: